 One final important note: it’s hard to connect radiation damage to its cause, because cancers can take 5 to 20 years to manifest after exposure.
 Food for thought.

-Yes, it is true that scary problems can be missed by doctors — although medical mistakes are generally exaggerated and misunderstood.5 But that doesn’t mean it’s a good idea to soak yourself in X-rays to chase them down.
+Yes, it is true that scary problems can be missed by doctors that might well be spotted with DMX6 — although medical mistakes are generally exaggerated and misunderstood,7 and it doesn’t mean it’s a good idea to soak yourself in X-rays to chase them down.
 Any radiologist who actually missed something as serious as a complete fracture in the upper neck would probably get sued.
-It is possible that an X-ray movie could occasionally identify something difficult to diagnose by other means — but you could say that about exploratory surgery and autopsy, too.
-Not all diagnostic procedures are worth the risks, and radiation exposure is one of the worst down-sides in all of medical technology.